CondeNast/gtm-docs/third-party-ecommerce-membership.md

 Condé Nast to quite easily get an identical TD, Permutive, GA, and so on, setup running across all of the editorial sites.

-Questions, however, are raised surrouding the scalability of the approach.
+It is worth questioning the scalability of the approach, however.
 Each brand, in each market, has a manually configured container, and another on top for AMP, alongside some other stragglers.
-At present, this comprises 40-45 containers, all managed and maintained by hand.
+At present, this comprises 40-45 containers (for Vogue and GQ), all managed and maintained by hand.

 Scalability aside, the approach makes sense - a fairly standardised pattern.
 No comment is made as to the cleanliness of the code within tags, naming conventions, and so on, although these should be reviewed in time by engineering.